FctsFxns/schultzen-web/_works/metzineres.md

 ![image](/media/images/metzineres6.jpg)

-During the month of october the project was hosted during two weeks at the artist residency Can Serrat.
+During the month of october the proposal was hosted during two weeks at the artist residency Can Serrat.
 During this time I did a full fasting with only liquids to investigate this spiritual technique to achieve more clarity.
 The result were a walk on Montserrat mountain to old witchy caves and tracks, a handwritten book with a selection of the charms and spells we created at 'Metzineres' and a semi-public performance the 31 of october 2020.

 ![image](/media/images/metzineres7.jpg)